dennisstevanus/cz4045/README.md

         *   `adj_count`: Showing the number of adjectives accompanying the noun in the same sentence.
         *   `adj_list`: Containing a dictionary that listed each adjective accompanying the noun in the same sentence as well as their respective number of occurences.
         *   `review_appearance`: Number of distinct reviews the noun has appeared.
     *   `PairRanker`: A module developed by our team to calculate scores and rank each <Noun- Adjective> pairs obtained from `PairGetter.py`.
+    This is the script that is executed to get the values shown in the report for task [2.]
     You can run the `Pairranker.py` directly from the terminal(ex. cmd, bash) to try and test it:
         ```bash
         python PairRanker.py